Last Updated on September 30, 2023 by melissanreynolds

 I adore meditation, particularly guided meditations like Yoga Nidra.
 But when the baby is too fussy to allow me a proper rest with my earphones, heat pack and 30 uninterrupted minutes, self-guided meditations have been such a blessing.

 These are tasters that you can do for free using YouTube.
-If you would like to really get into using meditation (and yoga) for fibromyalgia, then do join us in Yoga for the Chronic Life virtual yoga studio.
+If you would like to really get into using meditation (and yoga) for fibromyalgia, then do join us in the 10 minute series.

 Choose one of these five to try today and see how it makes you feel.